One killed in apartment fire at Trump Tower in New York

 “Fire at Trump Tower is out.
 Very confined (well built building).
 Firemen (and women) did a great job.
 THANK YOU!”
 Trump tweeted.

-Fire officials have not yet released a suspected cause of the blaze, adding no member of the Trump family was in the building at the time.
+Fire officials said no member of the Trump family was in the building at the time.

 “This was a very difficult fire.
 As you can imagine, the apartment is quite large, we are 50 stories up.
 The rest of the building had a considerable amount of smoke,” Fire Commissioner Daniel Nigro said on Twitter.